Legal

 When a charity uses Alma to collect and manage donor data:

-For data relating to charity administrator accounts (login credentials, contact details), Alma is the data controller.
+For data relating to charity administrator accounts (login credentials, contact details), Intrepidus Limited (trading as Trust Alma, company no. 14260749) is the data controller.

 3. What data we collect